 They also have access to numerous online resources to build vocabulary and to perfect a solid grasp of grammar.
 Fourth form pupils benefit from sixth form language leaders assisting some of their lessons, while sixth formers can take part in the language leader scheme as part of their Community Service and learn the basics of how to teach languages.

 Especially popular are the study visits and exchange trips to attractive European destinations that complement our courses.
 Nothing is more effective in allowing pupils to discover for themselves how enjoyable it can be to communicate in another language while experiencing new surroundings and different ways of life.

 In Lower 4, all pupils learn two languages from French, German and Spanish.
-They continue with both until the end of Lower 5 when they decide which language(s) to study to IGCSE.
+They continue with both until the end of Upper 4 when they decide which language(s) to study to IGCSE.

 During this stage, pupils gain the confidence to communicate orally and on paper about subjects that include Personal Information, Holidays, Education, Hobbies, the World of Work, and World Problems.